 After the five-week visit, all the children must return home to their country with their chaperones.
 Kidsave’s relationship with the children does not stop, as the organization continues to advocate so that each child is connected to a caring adult.

-Complete a self-paced 20 minute online webinar.
+For Summer 2020 complete a self-paced 20 minute online webinar.

 Make the application payment.